Tinnitus FAQ’s and Treatment Plans

 • We offer a Tinnitus Assessment appointment where we will deep dive into the condition.
 Using key metric based questions, we can assess the tinnitus impact and discuss a treatment plan to suit your individual needs.

-• The Telehealth appointment take approximately 15 mins, the face-to-face appointment take around 45 minutes.
+• The Telehealth appointment takes approximately 15 mins, the face-to-face appointment takes around 45 minutes.

 • Depending on the findings, we suggest a thorough medical case history be taken, an in-depth examination of the ear conducted, from there a full audiometric hearing assessment and then outcomes and next steps assessed.

-• Advice and guidance will be given if underlying medical conditions need further assistance by a fellow professional like a CDT Therapist or GP.
+• Advice and guidance will be given if underlying medical conditions need further assistance by a fellow professional like a CBT Therapist or GP.

 It could be that a hearing system would be beneficial and assist with the tinnitus symptoms, we also have a tinnitus therapy app.